Over 700 mn Covid vaccine doses administered in India so far: Govt

 India took 85 days to touch 10 crore vaccinations, 45 days to cross the 20-crore mark and 29 more days to reach 30 crore, Mandaviya said.

 The country took 24 days to reach 40 crore from 30 crore doses and then 20 more days to cross 50 crore vaccinations on August 6.
-It took 19 more days to go past the 60-crore mark and took only 13 days to reach 70 crore from 60 crore, he said on Twietter.
+It took 19 more days to go past the 60-crore mark and took only 13 days to reach 70 crore from 60 crore, the fastest so far, he said on Twitter.

+According to ministry data, 53,96,20,217 beneficiaries were vaccinated for the first dose and 16,67,35,579 beneficiaries received their second dose, according to the 7 pm provisional report.

+Cumulatively, 28,12,08,799 people in the age group 18-44 years across all states and UTs have received their first dose and 3,72,19,545 have received their second dose since the start of phase-3 of the vaccination drive.

 The countrywide vaccination drive was rolled out on January 16 with healthcare workers (HCWs) getting inoculated in the first phase.
 The vaccination of frontline workers (FLWs) started from February 2.